 Residential Karma Yoga Program

-LIVE, WORK, AND LEARN IN A COMMUNITY OF PRACTICE
+LIVE, WORK & LEARN IN A COMMUNITY OF PRACTICE

-Our Residential Karma Yoga Program is for those interested in living and working at SSCY while also learning and practicing the many paths of yoga.
-It includes hands-on service in our retreat centre and organic farm, classes on the theory and practice of yoga and other topics relevant to the life of the Centre, as well as communal sharing circles and opportunities to participate in some of the rituals and celebrations that we observe throughout the year.
+Our Residential Karma Yoga Program is for those interested in living and working at SSCY while learning and practicing the many paths of yoga.
+It includes hands-on service (work) in our retreat centre and organic farm, classes on the theory and practice of yoga, and other topics relevant to the life of the Centre, as well as communal sharing circles and opportunities to participate in yogic rituals and celebrations that we observe throughout the year.

-The program runs in 10-week sessions, with one beginning in April and one beginning in June.
-We ask participants to live and work at the Centre for the entire 10 weeks, and to commit to 20 hours of work-service per week, plus 7 hours of classes and meetings per week.
+The program runs in 10-week sessions, with one beginning in April, one beginning in June, and one beginning in September.
+We ask participants to live and work at the Centre for the entire 10 weeks, and to commit to 24 hours of work-service per week, plus 7 hours of classes and meetings per week.

 At the end of the 10-week session, participants can apply to stay on for an additional session, as a next step toward becoming a long-term resident of the Centre.